 Within this portal you'll find hundreds of career opportunities.
 We offer free access to all job seekers in the journalism community, member and non-members, including confidential resume posting, career-related content and multiple ways to search for jobs.

-Primary Purpose of Organizational Unit The Office of University Communications is responsible for the strategic management of the University’s overall public relations and reputation management activities.
+The Office of University Communications is responsible for the strategic management of the University’s overall public relations and reputation management activities.
 The department provides leadership, counsel and services to over 200 communicators across campus and works with those communicators to ensure a unified campus-wide communications strategy.
-Areas within University Communications include: Executive Communications, Media Relations, Internal Communications, Content Development, Social Media, Marketing Communications, Strategic Resources, Issues Management, Community Relations, Public Records, the UNC-Chapel Hill Visitor’s Center, and UNCCreative.
+Areas within University Communications include: Content Development, Executive Communications, Internal Communications, Media Relations, Social Media, Strategic Resources, Issues Management, Community Relations, Public Records, UNC Creative and the UNC Visitors Center.

-Position Summary UNC-Chapel Hill’s University Communications department is seeking a Media Relations Manager for its best-in-class Media Relations team.
-This is a perfect position for a communications professional who wants to be a part of the communications strategy and response for the nation’s first and best public university.
-An understanding of news cycles and how to craft strategies and messages are a must.
-This person plays a pivotal role in developing the messages and strategies for the University’s communications on a wide range of topics and issues in higher education and provides direct responses and pitches to local, regional and national media outlets.
+The University of North Carolina’s Office of University Communications department is seeking a Media Relations Manager for its best-in-class Media Relations team.
+This is a perfect position for an experienced communications professional to be part of the overall media strategy and response for the nation’s first and best public university.
+Experience generating earned media and successfully crafting strategies and messages is a must.
+The Media Relations Manager plays a pivotal role in developing the messages and strategies for the University on a wide range of topics and issues in higher education and provides direct responses and pitches to local, regional and national outlets.

 Reporting to the Director of Media Relations, the Media Relations Manager is responsible for successfully planning, executing and evaluating a strategic media relations plan for a portfolio of University areas and promoting Carolina’s mission and work as a leading global research university.

-The Media Relations Manager will own a portfolio that covers the University’s emergency management, public safety, risk management and institutional integrity.
-As part of that, s/he will develop strategies to leverage the University’s work to position the University as a world-class research institution and will have the ability to communicate about these subjects in plain language across content platforms.
-S/he will serve as the University Public Information Officer in the Emergency Operations Center, in coordination with the Associate Vice Chancellor and will work with town and county partners as appropriate.
+The Media Relations Manager will own a portfolio that covers the College of Arts and Sciences, including the third largest research portfolio at Carolina, University Development, and University Libraries.
+As part of that, they will develop strategies to leverage the University’s work to position the University as a world-class research institution and will have the ability to communicate about these subjects in plain language across content platforms.

 The Manager will work closely with communications professionals across the campus to provide strategic consultation and direction on media relations initiatives.
 Under the leadership of the director, the media relations team creates the messages, content and pitches that promote the University, its people and programs.
 Someone who has a fresh approach to media relations and creative content is welcome.